gspindles/mj-score-eval/README.md

 ### 1.0 Trivial Patterns

 #### 1.1 Chicken Hand (雞和) : 1
-Basic winning hand that doesn't satisfy any patterns.
+Basic winning hand that doesn't satisfy any patterns aside from having bonus tiles.

 #### 1.2 All Sequences (平和) : 5